fitbenchmarking/fitbenchmarking/docs/source/users/options/jacobian_option.rst

 This uses the approximation of the Jacobian that is used by default in the solver, and will vary between solvers.
-If the solver requires the user to pass a Jacobian, a warning will be printed to the screen and the :ref:`scipy-jac`_ 2-point approximation will be used.
+If the solver requires the user to pass a Jacobian, a warning will be printed to the screen and the `scipy-jac`_ 2-point approximation will be used.
 The only options is:

 * ``default`` - use the default derivative approxmation provided by the software.